launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/haskell-sdk.md

 [/block]

 <Callout intent="alert">
-<Callout.Title>Client must be a singleton</Callout.Title>
+<CalloutTitle>Client must be a singleton</CalloutTitle>
-   <Callout.Description>Make `Client` a singleton.
+   <CalloutDescription>Make `Client` a singleton.
-The client instance maintains an internal state that allows us to serve feature flags without making any remote requests.</Callout.Description>
+The client instance maintains an internal state that allows us to serve feature flags without making any remote requests.</CalloutDescription>
 </Callout>

 Using `client`, you can check which variation a particular user should receive for a given feature flag.